COVID-19 pandemic in the Philippines: Supply

-The Philippine government has been negotiating with various foreign vaccine manufacturers to secure the country's COVID-19 vaccine supply.
-These manufacturers include Sinovac Biotech (China), Gamaleya Research Institute (Russia), Moderna (United States), and Pfizer (United States).
-The private sector, with government sanction, has secured at least 2.6 million vaccine doses from British-Swedish manufacturer AstraZeneca.
-Negotiations are also ongoing with American firm Novavax which would supply at least 10 million doses from the Serum Institute of India.
-The country is projected to at least 164 million doses from various manufacturers in 2021.
+The Philippine government negotiated with various foreign manufacturers to secure the country's COVID-19 vaccine supply, including Sinovac Biotech (China), Gamaleya Research Institute (Russia), Moderna (United States), and Pfizer (United States).

+At the end of 2020, the private sector, with government sanction, secured at least 2.6 million vaccine doses from British-Swedish manufacturer AstraZeneca.
+In January 2021, the Philippine government secured 25 million vaccines from Sinovac and 30 million doses from the Serum Institute of India in partnership with the American firm Novavax.
+They also signed a tripartite agreement with AstraZeneca and the private sector to receive 20 million vaccine doses.
+Officials on the National Task Force (NTF) Against COVID-19 projected it would have at least 164 million doses from various manufacturers in 2021.

-The procurement efforts of the national government has been a subject of various controversies.
-Health Secretary Francisco Duque has been alleged to "dropped the ball" in a deal with Pfizer vaccine deal which could have secured 10 million doses by as early as January 2021.
-Plans to secure 26 million doses from China's Sinovac has also been put into scrutiny in the Congress due to its reported efficacy rate.
-Late-stage trials of Sinovac's vaccine in Brazil reported an efficacy rate of only 50 percent.
-There were concerns within the Senate that the reported 50 percent efficacy rate of Sinovac's vaccine would not garner public trust and would be a waste of government funds.
-The Department of Health said that Sinovac's vaccine satisfy the World Health Organization standards of at least 50 percent efficacy rate while the FDA pointed out that Sinovac is yet to publish an official and published scientific report on their vaccines efficacy rate and that the clinical trial for the vaccine is conducted in different countries and the efficacy rate per country will vary; as low as 50 percent in Brazil and as high as above 90 percent in Turkey.
+The national government's procurement efforts have been the subject of various controversies.
+Health Secretary Francisco Duque failed to secure a Pfizer vaccine deal that could have delivered 10 million doses as early as January 2021.
+Plans to secure 26 million doses from China's Sinovac were also scrutinized by Congress due to its reported efficacy rate of 50 percent in Brazilian late-stage trials.
+The Department of Health said that Sinovac's vaccine satisfied the World Health Organization minimum standards, while the FDA pointed out that Sinovac was yet to publish an official report on its vaccines' effectiveness and that reported results for the vaccine varied by country; for example, the efficacy was over 90 percent in Turkish trials.

 Authorization and usage

 On December 2, 2020, President Rodrigo Duterte signed an executive order allowing the Food and Drug Administration to grant emergency-use authorization (EUA) to COVID-19 vaccines and treatments.
-Under certain conditions, vaccines and drugs could be approved within a month instead of undergoing the usual six-month review process.
+Under certain conditions, vaccines and drugs could be approved within a month, instead of undergoing the usual six-month review process.
 Among the conditions is for a vaccine manufacturer to obtain prior EUA in its country of origin or other countries with a "mature" regulator.
-The FDA announced that three vaccine manufactures namely Pfizer, AstraZeneca, and Sinovac have inquired on the process of obtaining an EUA in the Philippines.
-On December 23, Pfizer has applied for an EUA for its vaccine.
+The FDA announced that three vaccine manufactures – namely Pfizer, AstraZeneca, and Sinovac – had inquired on the process of obtaining an EUA in the Philippines.
+On December 23, Pfizer applied for an EUA for its vaccine.

-Duterte also said in December 2020 that some members of the military already received COVID-19 vaccine from Chinese manufacturer, Sinopharm despite the vaccine not yet officially approved by the country's health authorities.
-A few days later, it was reported that some members of the Presidential Security Group had also received vaccine from unknown manufacturer.
+Duterte said in December 2020 that some members of the military already received COVID-19 vaccines from the Chinese manufacturer Sinopharm despite the vaccine not yet being officially approved by the country's health authorities.
+A few days later, it was reported that some members of the Presidential Security Group had also received vaccine from an unknown manufacturer.